Hard Red Winter Wheat (KW) Trading Strategy (Backtest And Futures Example)

 Source: Equity Clock

-What moves the Hard Red Winter Wheat (KW) — What affects the Hard Red Winter Wheat (KW) the most?
+What moves the Hard Red Winter Wheat (KW)?

 • Adverse weather conditions, such as drought or too much rain, in Kansas and other regions where HRW wheat is produced